Automotive Technology - Major #8051

 4 units

-Theory and practice in automotive heating, ventilation, and air conditioning systems/components.
+Students will be introduced to theory and practice in automotive heating, ventilation, and air conditioning systems/components.
 R-12, R-134A, and R-1234yf refrigeration systems, recovery, recycling, charging, leak, and performance testing.
 Diagnosis, service, and repair of the advance automotive electronics, automatic temperature/ climate control, and other computer controlled systems found on today’s late model vehicles.
 (A, CSU)

 AUTOT 161A